-7 Foods That Can Improve Your Gut Health, According To Science
+7 Foods That Can Improve Your Gut Health In Ways You Wouldn’t Expect

 One of the least understood keys to our health may be the gut microbiome, that complicated mix of bacteria that lives in your digestive system.
 Researchers know now that it can impact a lot of illnesses, including mental health disorders, thanks to its connection to the brain and other organs.
 Luckily, there's an easy way to influence your gut health: your diet.
 What we eat every day directly impacts and shapes our gut health, and there are certain foods that help boost its functioning.
 Research around probiotics is always changing, but right now science says it's a good idea to maintain your microbiome with food, and eating these foods can improve your gut health.

 "Your gut bacteria are extremely important for many aspects of health," notes Healthline.
 "The best way to maintain a healthy microbiota is to eat a range of fresh, whole foods, mainly from plant sources like fruits, veggies, legumes, beans and whole grains."